axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 Previously, marks as well as courses were exclusively bound to the regatta context.
 In addition the definition of courses was possible with existing regatta marks only.
 Having this kind of model, it is not easily possible to transfer courses including their respective tracking information to another regatta.
 In addition on the fly changes while doing so is another inconvenience.

-Therefore a regatta independent model is required that allows the definition of course sequences as well as tracking information.
-This new model is defined below and allows an easy bootstrapping of courses in different regatta contexts but based on the same masterdata.
+Therefore a regatta independent model is required that allows for the definition of course sequences as well as tracking information.
+This new model is defined below and allows for an easy bootstrapping of courses in different regatta contexts but based on the same masterdata.

 The new model is not intended to replace the regatta specific course and mark model but rather extends it to cover the newly emerged use cases.
 In addition the new model - while being able to map all cases - allows an entirely free definition of courses using just a subset of the possibilities in the UI.